So here it is, 16 expenses delivery drivers claim on a tax return in the UK.

 What if I am an employed delivery driver?
 If this is the case you cannot claim expenses back from HMRC.

-When you are a self employed delivery driver you have certain responsibilities.
+When you work as a self employed delivery driver you have certain responsibilities.
 One thing you must do is keep records for any expenses you are considering claiming back in your tax return.

 The reason you must keep records is incase you are investigated by HMRC, and are asked to prove you have legitimately paid for these expenses.